electrical training

 Summary: Home automation is about delivering practical control of your lighting and home electrical devices for your personal lifestyle which provides comfort and control and energy savings.

-Extra Electrical Wiring is Not Needed for Some Home Automation Systems
+Electrical Wiring for Home Automation Systems

 I believe that enabling new technologies to customize and schedule common lifestyle activities performed everyday is beneficial in any home.